Best AI & Machine Learning Laptops in India (2026) - Research-Backed Picks for Developers

 Memory

-• 2026 minimum: 32GB to be comfortable
+• 2026 minimum: 32GB provides comfortable headroom for real workflows

-• Serious work: 64GB if you can afford it
+• Serious work: 64GB if you can afford it - essential for agentic AI

-• Big models: 96-128GB for 13B+ locally
+• Big models: 96-128GB for running 13B+ models completely locally

 Deep dive: Complete guide to laptop RAM for AI/ML work